-Always try to resolve a problem with a business before seeking help from the ACCC.
-You can do this by speaking directly with the salesperson or manager or if this fails, by writing a complaint letter or email.
+Always try to resolve a problem with a business before seeking help from a consumer protection agency.
+You can do this by speaking directly with the salesperson or manager or if this fails, by writing a complaint letter.

 When writing a complaint letter you should: